khanhvu0/guitarapp/README.md

 - Made with images and API from https://www.scales-chords.com/api/
 - Along with ReactJS, Vite, and TailwindCSS
-- Can run locally by installing React and Django backend at https://github.com/khanhvu0/guitarapp_backend
+- Can run locally with Django + MongoDB backend at https://github.com/khanhvu0/guitarapp_backend

 <br />
 <br />